Single Axle Drop Table

 - All gearmotors shall be IP66, TEFC rated and comply with NEMA, IEEE, ANSI and ABMA standards.

-- Table lifting height locations are controlled using programmable absolute gearmotor encoders for positional accuracy and the system is also protected from over travel by settable limit switches on both sides of machinery base.
+- Table lifting height locations are controlled using programmable absolute gear motor encoders for positional accuracy and the system is also protected from over travel by settable limit switches on both sides of the machinery base.

 - The lifting frame and service top level is also maintained by using the encoders and motor amperage feedback.
 Redundancy can be included by the addition of a lift frame mounted inclinometer (patent pending).